 In order to provide adequate protection and instructions for proper use, security professionals (Installers and maintenance technicians) must be familiar with the operating procedure of this device.

-Please read the instructions carefully before installing and/or servicing the system.
+Please read the instructions carefully before installing and setting up this product.

 Before first power-up, be sure that the earth connection has been completed properly on the respective terminal.